byui-cse/cse251-course/week05/prepare.md

 ## Managers

 We have `Queue` and `Pipe` for sharing data between processes.
 For all other data the `multiprocessing` module has a manager.
-Managers are used for this sharing.
+Managers are used for sharing between processes.
 Lets go back to the process example with the shared list that didn't work.
 Here is a version that does. `data = mp.Manager().list([0] * 3)` solves the data sharing issue.

 ```python
 import multiprocessing as mp